Modern Garden Salad with Homemade Ranch Dressing

 It’s a great salad for a party or potluck.
-We like to serve ours on a big platter with just a touch of homemade ranch dressing on top.
+I like to serve ours on a big platter with just a touch of homemade ranch dressing on top.
 The rest of the dressing we put on the side.

 - baby potatoes - 1 lb

 - red bell pepper - 1, halved, seeded and cored

 - butter lettuce - 10 leaves, torn into bite-sized pieces

 - mini heirloom tomatoes or cherry tomatoes - 1/2 lb, halved